 Admission to the university does not guarantee admission to a major in the School of Education.
 Only students who have been accepted into the School of Education may take methods courses.

 Admission criteria: All secondary education students in biology, English, mathematics and social studies must have a cumulative GPA of 3.00 in their major courses as required in secondary education in order to be admitted to teacher education in the School of Education.
-In addition, to be fully admitted to the secondary teacher education program, a candidate must have completed an application form to the School of Education; passed the Illinois Certification Testing System Basic Skills Test; passed an FBI fingerprint check and national sex offender check; and have a current (within one year) TB test.
+In addition, to be fully admitted to the secondary teacher education program, a candidate must have completed an appli cation form from the School of Education; passed the Test of Academic Proficiency (TAP) or ACT Plus Writing with a score of 22; passed an FBI Fingerprinting Screening that encompasses a criminal background/sex offender check and a TB test.

 Retention criteria: Students admitted into teacher education must maintain a cumulative GPA of 3.00 in their major courses in order to remain in the teacher education program.
-In order to enroll in methods courses, a candidate must be a fully admitted School of Education student.
-Candidates must have passed the appropriate Illinois State Board of Education Content Area test prior to enrollment in student teaching.
+In order to enroll in methods courses, a candidate must be a Supplemental Major 131 fully admitted School of Education student.
+Candidates must have passed the Test of Academic Proficiency (TAP) or ACT Plus Writing with a score of 22, an FBI National Fingerprinting Screening that encompasses passing a criminal background/ sex offender check, and the required TB test prior to enrollment in student teaching.

-Exit criteria: Candidates must show satisfactory progress in order to be recommended to teacher certification, including completion of all required coursework and credit hours, including student teaching; and successful completion of the appropriate Illinois State Board of Education Assessment of Professional Teaching.
+Exit criteria: Candidates must show satisfactory progress: completion of all required coursework and credit hours, including student teaching; successful completion of all Illinois State Board of Education Licensure exams, including successful completion of edTPA as determined by ISBE and Pearson, in order to be recommended for Professional Educator License.

 The School of Education is continuously redesigning its programs based on current research, state law and our conceptual framework.
-Students must be aware that there is the possibility that this redesign may alter some of the requirements currently stated here and your program could be subject to these changes.
+Students must be aware there is the possibility this redesign may alter some of the requirements currently stated in this catalog and programs could be subject to these changes

 Required for State Certification in Secondary Education